MainulDip/WordPressStudy/README.md

 ### WordPress Dev Environment Setup (Official):
 https://github.com/WordPress/wordpress-develop

 After Node.js and Docker install, download the repo by `git clone https://github.com/WordPress/wordpress-develop.git` and use node.js to manage everything (Docker Container, ect).
-After running all these (for the first time), WordPress will be available at `http://localhost:8889`
+After running all these (for the first time), WordPress will be available at `http://localhost:8889`.
+Also change the dev mode in wp-config.php to `define( 'WP_DEVELOPMENT_MODE', 'theme' );` for theme development.
 ```sh
 npm install
 npm run build:dev